OSH212/instructo/README.md

 ## Overview

-This project demonstrates an AI-powered content creation and evaluation system, designed to showcase skills relevant to the LLM Teacher position at Perplexity AI.
+This project demonstrates an AI-powered content creation and evaluation system.
 It utilizes Perplexity's API to generate content and evaluate it, incorporating a feedback loop for continuous improvement.

 ## Features